“Have I surrendered to the will of God, or am I still acting like the boss? Bob Dylan, Are you Ready.

 St. John Cassian tells us this, “Between the two desires of the flesh and the spirit, the will of the soul stands in a middle position, not free from blame, nor delight with the wickedness of sin, nor finding content in the pains of virtue.
 It seeks relief from fleshly passions, but only on the condition of not bearing the consequent pains without which it is impossible to possess what the spirit longs for.
 It would obtain chastity of body without punishment of the flesh, purity of heart without the toils of watchings, it would abound in spiritual virtues and yet retain fleshly easy, it would possess the grace of patience with no irksomeness of contention, practice the humility of Christ, but with no loss of worldly honor; combine the simplicity of the religious life with the following of secular ambitions.
 It desires to serve Christ to the accompaniment of praise and the favor of men; to profess the narrow way of truth without even the least offense to anyone; in a word, its aim is so to pursue the award to come, as not to lose that which is here and now.
 Such a will can never bring us to reach true perfection … for when yielding up our wills to this condition, we are ready to allow ourselves to fall away little by little to such remissness …” (Selected Writings).

-The human will in its fallen condition would have the Resurrection without the Cross; it would have “new revelations” from false prophets, which confirm its desire for worldly ease.
+The human will in its fallen condition would have the Resurrection without the Cross; it would have “new revelations” from false prophets, which confirm its desire for worldly ease and safety.
 It strives to serve two masters, hoping by “straddling of the fence” to keep a foot in both doors.
 Yet Christ the Lord says, No one can serve two masters (cf. Matt.
 6:24).